Jim Edmonds: 2008–2009: Padres, Cubs, and off-year

 Edmonds batting for the Chicago Cubs in 2008.

 On May 14, 2008, the Chicago Cubs, in need of a left-handed bat, signed Edmonds to a one-year contract of which the Cubs were only responsible for the league minimum.
 He started the next day against his former team, the Padres, and went 1-for-4.
 Edmonds was not well-received initially by the fans in Chicago, but after joining the Cubs, he hit over .300 with eight home runs in his first six weeks.
-On June 21, 2008, Edmonds hit two home runs in the fourth inning against the Chicago White Sox.
+On June 21, Edmonds hit two home runs in the fourth inning against the Chicago White Sox.

 Edmonds did not play in 2009 because he did not receive what he considered a good offer.
 In January 2010, he announced his intention to return to the majors, saying, "Last year was a mistake.
 I should have played somewhere."

 2010–2011: Return and retirement

 On January 28, 2010, Edmonds signed a minor league deal with the Milwaukee Brewers.
 The Brewers added him to the major league roster on March 25.

-On August 9, 2010, Edmonds was traded to the Cincinnati Reds in exchange for Chris Dickerson.
+On August 9, Edmonds was traded to the Cincinnati Reds in exchange for Chris Dickerson.
 Both Edmonds and Dickerson had to clear waivers because the non-waiver trade deadline had already passed.
 In 86 total games, he batted .276 with eleven home runs.
 He hit a home run on September 21 but immediately left the game due to injury.
 It ended up being the final at-bat in his career.

-On February 4, 2011, Edmonds signed a minor league contract with the St. Louis Cardinals; however, after continuing symptoms from a strained Achilles tendon suffered during the 2010 season, Edmonds officially announced his retirement from baseball on February 18, 2011.
+On February 4, 2011, Edmonds signed a minor league contract with the St. Louis Cardinals; however, after continuing symptoms from a strained Achilles tendon suffered during the 2010 season, Edmonds officially announced his retirement from baseball on February 18.

 Broadcasting career

-On March 14, 2013, Fox Sports Midwest announced that they had hired Edmonds to join their St. Louis Cardinals broadcasting crew.
+On March 14, 2013, Fox Sports Midwest announced that it had hired Edmonds to join its St. Louis Cardinals broadcasting crew.
 Edmonds initially served as an analyst during Cardinals Live pre-game and post-game broadcasts.
-He replaced Cal Eldred, a former Cardinal pitcher who had broadcast for FSM for four years and was moving on to become a special assistant in the Cardinals organization.
-Since 2016, Edmonds alternated between the "Cardinals Live" studio role and serving as a color commentator in the booth for certain games.
+He replaced Cal Eldred, a former Cardinals pitcher who had worked for Fox Sports Midwest for four years before becoming a special assistant in the Cardinals organization.
+Beginning in 2016, Edmonds alternated between the Cardinals Live studio role and serving as a color commentator in the booth for certain games.
 Edmonds left the Cardinals broadcast team prior to the 2025 season.

-Edmonds has expressed a desire to one day be a part of the Cardinals ownership group.
+Edmonds has expressed a desire to one day become part of the Cardinals ownership group.